nicholaswmin/fsm/README.md

 > modelling a [turnstile][turn] mechanism as an FSM.

 A gate that unlocks with a coin.
-You then push through it & it locks again:
+After pushing through it, it locks again:

 ```js
 import { fsm } from '@nicholaswmin/fsm'